 Presenting the sketches digitally or printed on quality paper can make them look more professional.
 Some designers use mood boards alongside sketches to share inspiration and trend context.

 Lastly, sharing sketches on platforms like Pinterest or Instagram helps designers connect with others and get feedback.
-Keeping the presentation clean and focused will show off the minimalist style and current 2025 trends effectively.
+Keeping the presentation clean and focused will show off the minimalist style and current 2026 trends effectively.
+Presenting your sketches professionally not only highlights your skills but also helps pave the way for a successful future in fashion design.